blbadger/blbadger.github.io/latent_output.md

 ![resnet_addition]({{https://blbadger.github.io}}/neural_networks/vectorized_resnet_2.png)

 Some target classes tend to make recognizable shapes of one but not both $a_0, a_1$.
 Instead we can try to optimize the activation of these categories separately, choosing to optimize the least-activated neuron at each iteration.
+The gradient is therefore

 $$
-g =
+g' =
 \begin{cases}
 \nabla_a(C - O_2(a, \theta)),  & \text{if} \; O_1 \geq O_2 \\
 \nabla_a(C - O_1(a, \theta)),  & \text{if} \; O_1 < O_2
-\end{cases} \tag{2}
 $$

-This method (2) more often than (1) does give an image which places both target objects in the image but often separated, which we can call juxtaposition.
+This $g'$ more often than $g$ when applied to gradient descent does give an image which places both target objects in the image but often separated, which we can call juxtaposition.

 ![resnet_addition]({{https://blbadger.github.io}}/neural_networks/vectorized_resnet_3.png)